BRIDGE MUSIC - BRINGING GREAT JAZZ TO EDINBURGH & GLASGOW

 Bridge Music's programme depends on external financial assistance, and funding from the Scottish Arts Council enabled the first two-city Edinburgh/Glasgow weekly series to run in 2010/11.
-In that period, Bridge Music staged a total of 71 jazz events in Edinburgh and Glasgow - a MAJOR contribution to Arts in Scotland, as well as substantial employment and performances for musicians.
+In that period, Bridge Music staged a total of 71 jazz events in Edinburgh and Glasgow - a major contribution to Arts in Scotland, as well as substantial employment and performance opportunities for musicians.

-That 'Development' programme ended 30 April, and from 1 May 2013 to January 2014, thanks to further funding made available by Creative Scotland, there is a new programme running, with jazz events continuing in both Edinburgh and Glasgow.
-So, once again, we are extremely grateful to Creative Scotland.
-This funding represents a major boost to the Scottish jazz scene, and creates more performance and employment for jazz musicians, both local and visiting.
+After that 'Development' programme, another series ran from May 2013 to January 2014, thanks to further funding made available by Creative Scotland, jazz events continuing weekly in both Edinburgh and Glasgow, building audiences for these gigs in both cities.
+This funding represented another boost to the Scottish jazz scene, and created a lot of performance and employment for jazz musicians, both local and touring.

 Please do what you can to attend some of these events, spread the word that there's great jazz happening every week, and enjoy (support) these truly excellent gigs!

-Events are staged in both Edinburgh and Glasgow, typically on Wednesdays in Edinburgh, and Thursdays in Glasgow - but check listings for occasional variations to accommodate bands' touring schedules!
+Bridge Music events are staged typically on Wednesdays in Edinburgh, and Thursdays in Glasgow - but check listings for occasional variations to accommodate bands' touring schedules.
 Edinburgh events are presented in the City's quadruple award-winning live music venue The Jazz Bar, and Glasgow events are run in the prestigious Glasgow Art Club.